Microsoft/azure-docs.pt-pt/articles/azure-monitor/app/java-troubleshoot.md

 ### <a name="java-agent"></a>Agente Java

-Para ativar a atualização do [ficheiro AI-Agent.xml](java-agent.md)do Agente JVM:
+Para ativar a atualização do registo de [AI-Agent.xml do](java-agent.md)agente JVM:

 ```xml
 <AgentLogger type="FILE"><!-- or "CONSOLE" to print to stderr -->